Florida Marriage License Information

-If the last marriage ended in divorce, dissolutionment, annulment or death, applicants should produce a copy of the final judgment or decree.
-If no copies are available, applicants must know the exact date, city, county and state in which the event occured.
+If the last marriage ended in divorce, dissolution, annulment or death, applicants must provide the date the marriage ended on the application.
 A Social Security Number is required for a license, but is not public information.

 The marriage ceremony can be performed by ordained clergy, judiciary, clerks of courts, deputy clerks and notaries of the state of Florida.

 The license must be returned to the Clerk of Circuit Court office within 10 days after the ceremony.
 It should be addressed ATTENTION: Marriage License.
 There is no record of the marriage in the clerk's office until it is received and recorded.
 One certified copy is provided at the time of recording and additional certified copies may be purchased for $3 each.